benhpoh/Bulldozer-simulator/README.md

 - Can't directly do bulldozer.String
 - Bulldozer.command(String)
 - Add method to Bulldozer to parse String into commands
-- Error encountered with advance command. "a 4" is processed as a String.
+- Error encountered with advance command.
+"4" in "a 4" is processed as a String.
 Need to convert "4".to_i

+How to check if stopping on tree or passing through tree?
+- Store path cleared in each advance command as a single array?
+  - [o, o, t, r] => map to fuel costs => [1, 1, 2, 2]
+  - [o, o, t, r] => if arr.index("t") != arr.length - 1, credit + 2